brunohs1993/Nanokappa/tutorials/howto.md

         --dimensions   200 100 100
         --geo_rotation 90 y

 The `--dimensions` arguments are required only for standard geometries.
 Imported geometries ignore this command.
 The inputs `--scale` and `--geo_rotation`, however, work with imported geometries the same way as with the standard ones.
-It is important to note that the scaling of the geometry comes _before_ than its rotation.
+It is important to note that the scaling of the geometry comes _before_ its rotation.

 Whatever is the geometry, it is always rezeroed so that all vertices are in the all positive quadrant (every x, y and z coordinate is greater than or equal to zero).